MarcStan/raytracer-old/Readme.md

 * Object surfaces can be set per object (reflective, checkerboard, ..)
 * Software rendering (entirely on the CPU)
 * Soft shadows by using multiple samples per pixel with slightly randomized light positions and averaging the result

+**Note on performance: Use the release build without a debugger attached.
+It will be many times faster!**

+# Build

+Use Visual Studio or the build script (which assumes MSBuild is in your path).